FA bans two England fans for life after Dortmund incidents

-MANCHESTER, England England's Football Association has handed two supporters life bans from attending away games following incidents during March's friendly match against Germany in Dortmund.
+MANCHESTER, England (Reuters) - England's Football Association has handed two supporters life bans from attending away games following incidents during March's friendly match against Germany in Dortmund.

 The bans come ahead of Saturday's World Cup qualifier in Glasgow where England will travel to face old rivals Scotland.